JacobCWBillings/PublicSphereTech/README.md

 When combined, distributed I/O systems and modern computational techniques provide everything necessary for grass-roots communities to link humanity together into an ongoing global conversation.
 Armed with these tools, humanity is well-posed to amass amid a common (digital) congress, to shout as loud as each would please about whatever may be in their hearts, and to resolve that cocaphany into the details of a just and sustainable global political economy.

 ## Near-term Goals
 *Public Sphere Tech* (PST) comprises a suite of applications to facilitate scalable coordination.
 Each application builds towards the long-term vision of a "global public sphere" wherein a global citizenry auto-generate and assents to a set of equitable and sustainable norms.
 The immediate application development goals are described in the following milestones.

-### Milestone 1: I/O Systems Foundations, OriginTrail + SingularityNET
+### Milestone 1: I/O Systems Foundations: OriginTrail + SingularityNET
 A natural place to begin is with the integration of data storage and data analysis tools into a common framework.
 And, whereas the ultimate goal of PST is to build trustless and scalable information I/O tools, it makes sense to utilize distributed information systems as a core design feature.
 The state-of-the-art in blockchain-native information I/O tools are 1) OriginTrail Distributed Knowledge Graphs, and 2) SingularityNET distributed AI analytics applications.